-See this image in larger format and a full detailed description of the European wildcat.
+See this image and a full, detailed description of the European wildcat.
 Is this a hybrid?

 The current position is that there are probably five subspecies of wildcat:

 - European wildcat – Felis silvestris silvestris

 - Chinese desert (mountain) cat – Felis silvestris bieti

 - African wildcat or Near Eastern wildcat – Felis silvestris lybica

 - Southern African wildcat – Felis silvestris cafra

 The Scottish wildcat is considered a European wildcat.
 The Scottish Wildcat Association have classified their cat as a subspecies: Felis silvestris grampia.
 Classification is still in dispute it seems.